-Though Sipes was something of a mass monster for his era and an absolute life-ruiner on the bench, even Zabo Koszewski envied the man's abs.
-When following this program, this indefatigable tree-slaughtering maniac would do the following twice a day for the first six months and then there times a day the second half of the year.
-The man trained so hard peoples' eyes bleed just reading this insanity, but it's one more reminder that we're all a pack of bitches by comparison to lifters of yesteryear.
+Though Sipes was something of a mass monster for his era and an absolute life-ruiner on the bench, even Zabo Koszewski envied the man’s abs.
+When following this program, this indefatigable tree-slaughtering maniac would do the following twice a day for the first six months and then their times a day the second half of the year.
+The man trained so hard peoples’ eyes bleed just reading this insanity, but it’s one more reminder that we’re all a pack of bitches by comparison to lifters of yesteryear.

 Incline Situps – 2 x 25

 Incline Situps (25lb plate behind head)– 2 x 8 at each position on a 7 run incline board.